 But there’s much more to effective marketing automation than these basic email triggers.
 If you’re reading this post you might be a marketing manager or strategist looking to improve your automated campaigns, or maybe a small business owner just getting started with email automation and on-site pop-up messages.
 Effective marketing automation is also of interest to sales teams, since its ability to streamline generating and qualifying leads can make sales activities much more effective.

-If you want to review the basics, you can read our marketing automation overview and learn about how to get started with basic automation functions for your own business.
+If you want to review the basics, you can read our marketing automation overview and learn about how to get started with basic automation functions for your own business, and read our “plain English” guide to marketing automation if you want a better understanding of the underlying concepts.
 Read on to learn more about industry-tested best practices for marketing automation.

 Quickly jump around this post with this index: